-We note that the areas with ≥20% and ≥50% crown cover provided by Sexton et al. [10] are on the higher and lower side, respectively compared to other datasets.
-It is possible that the coarser resolution of the underlying MODIS data may lead to an overestimation of sparse tree cover and an underestimation of dense tree cover.
-Consequently, whilst caution has to be applied when looking at1 crown cover ≥50%, the data are a sensitive tool for picking up crown cover ≥20%.
-We also conducted an analysis of acquisition dates of Landsat images used in the computation of LVCF data (Fig. S3; dates were obtained from http://earthexplorer.usgs.gov/).
+We note that the areas with ≥50% crown cover provided by Sexton et al. [10] are on the lower side compared to other datasets.
+It is possible that the coarser resolution of the underlying MODIS data may lead to an underestimation of dense tree cover.
+Consequently, caution has to be applied when looking at absolute areas for dense tree cover, particularly where blocs of tree cover are smaller than the spatial resolution of the MODIS data (250 × 250 m).
+However, the changes in tree cover (losses and gains) in larger blocs of tree cover – the focus of this paper – can be inferred (see Supplementary Results 1).
+We also conducted an analysis of acquisition dates of Landsat images used in the computation of LVCF data (Fig. S2; dates were obtained from http://earthexplorer.usgs.gov/).
 In total, 89% of the images in 2000 und 90% of the images in 2010 were acquired during the growing season.
 For the vast majority of China the 2010 images were acquired in Jun-Aug whereas in 2000 a number of images were acquired in May and Sep (i.e. at the beginning and end of the growing season).
 Thus, if anything, gains between 2000 and 2010 could be overestimated (but we record only modest gains).
 One exception to this are the seasonally dry tropical areas (Xishuangbanna) for which there were more images from the dry season (Jan-Feb) in 2010 than in 2000.
-In this area gains of deciduous trees (e.g. Hevea brasiliensis – rubber) may be underestimated.
+In this area gains of deciduous trees (e.g. Hevea brasiliensis – rubber), which shed their leaves during the dry season, may be underestimated.

+Note that the MODIS VCF data tend to be less reliable for crown cover thresholds ≤20%, and that both the MODIS VCF and the LVCF data tend to be compressed in the intermediate range with fewer extreme values (0% and 100%) [10].
+We consequently do not use these data to analyse changes for lower crown cover thresholds; nor do we evaluate their accuracy for detecting a lack of tree cover.

 Supplementary Methods 2: Environmental and other data